 - Spread 1 and 1/2 cups of the pumpkin cake batter into the bottom of prepared pan.
 On top of the pumpkin batter, begin dropping large spoonfuls of both the cheesecake batter and pumpkin batter, alternating one after the other.
 It doesn’t have to be neat or perfect.
 Do not swirl with a knife.
 See photo above of what my cake looked like before going into the oven.

 - Place the springform pan into a large roasting pan and place into the oven.
 Fill with about 1 inch of hot water.
 The foil wrapped around the pan will prevent water from leaking inside.
-Click here to read more about my cheesecake water bath.
+Read more about how to prevent cracks in cheesecake.

 - Bake for 65-75 minutes or until the center is almost set.* If you find the edges are browning, loosely place aluminum foil on top of the cake as it bakes.
 Once done, turn the oven off and open the door slightly.
 Let the cheesecake sit in the oven in the water bath for 1 hour.
 Remove from the oven, peel the aluminum foil off the bottom, wipe pan dry with a towel, then place in the refrigerator to chill for at least 6 hours or overnight (preferred).